Aitslab/openchart-se/README.md

-## Article
+## Research article
-Our pre-print article describing the OpenChart-SE project has been submitted to a preprint server.
-Supplemental data for the preprint in the "data" folder.
+Our preprint article describing the OpenChart-SE project has been uploaded to this repo and submitted to a preprint server.
+Supplemental data for the preprint is in the Zenodo repository, [https://zenodo.org/record/7499831#.Y7Rs4BXMJEY](https://zenodo.org/record/7499831#.Y7Rs4BXMJEY), and in the "data" folder.

 ## Licensing